ACNE (ACNE VULGARIS)

 Some ladies who left a Green Clay mask on face overnight told me it worked like a magic.
 In case of a dry skin try to use a raw organic coconut oil or vitamin E oil after removing the mask.

-– Pantothenic acid (Solgar) cured acne in 45 days (all gone)!
-I recommended pantothenic acid (Solgar) for certain young man with acne like skin problem on his face upper back and shoulders.
-After a month or so of using only Pantothenic acid all symptoms disappeared!
+– Pantothenic acid (vitamin B5) cured acne in 45 days (all gone)!
+I recommended pantothenic acid for a certain young man with acne-like skin problem on his face upper back and shoulders.
+After a month or so of using only Pantothenic acid, all symptoms disappeared!

 – Magnesium citrate – 400-800mg a day,

-– Probiotics, Omega-3, Pau d’Arco, Starflower oil, B complex.
+– Probiotics, Omega-3, Pau d’Arco, Starflower oil, B complex, Turmeric are also beneficial in coping with acne.

 – No gluten, low or no grain diet (stimulate igf-1)